BUFFINGTON: Benton the bigot

 “The comments made by Representative Benton are offensive and disgusting," the speaker said.

 It's the second time the speaker has removed Benton from a committee leadership position.
-He yanked Benton from a chairmanship in 2017 after Benton circulated information to other legislators that argued slavery wasn't the real cause of the Civil War.
+He yanked Benton from a chairmanship in 2017, and removed him from a study committee, after the Jackson County representative circulated information to other legislators that argued slavery wasn't the real cause of the Civil War.

 It's not clear, but Benton's being booted off as a legislative committee chairman twice may be a new Georgia record.